spine-tools/SpineOpt.jl/docs/src/tutorial/multi-stage.md

 We can solve this problem using the stage functionality to create a long term model that sees the full year all at once and passes the node state as an input to the base rolling model.

 ### Step 1: Create `stage` entity
-Using Spine Toolbox DB Editor, we right click on the entity class and select: "add entities".
+Using Spine Toolbox DB Editor, we right click on the `stage` entity class and select: "add entities".
 We will call our new stage entity: `LT_Stage`
  - Commit changes

 ### Step 2: Create `stage` alternative